harvester/docs/docs/networking/harvester-network.md

 ## Management Network

 Harvester uses [canal](https://projectcalico.docs.tigera.io/getting-started/kubernetes/flannel/flannel) as its default management network.
 It is a built-in network that can be used directly from the cluster.
-By default, the management network IP of a VM can only be accessed within the cluster nodes, and the management network IP will not remain unchanged after the VM reboot.
+By default, the management network IP of a VM can only be accessed within the cluster nodes, and the management network IP will change after the VM reboot.
+This is non-typical behaviour that needs to be taken note of since VM IPs are expected to remain unchanged after a reboot.

 However, users can leverage the Kubernetes [service object](https://kubevirt.io/user-guide/virtual_machines/service_objects/) to create a stable IP for your VMs with the management network.